rust-github/rust-github.github.io/index.md

   Username replacement is required until [#164](https://github.com/ashleygwilliams/cargo-generate/pull/164) isn't merged.

+{% endraw %}

+#### With a script

+Download and run new_proj.py in the directory where you want to create your project.

+### Edit your project

-* edit your project: this is just a template, edit your project according to your own needs by adding what's necessary and removing what you don't like.
+This is just a template, edit your project according to your own needs by adding what's necessary and removing what you don't like.

+### Publish to GitHub

 * create a [new](https://github.com/new) empty repository (do not initialize it with a README, a `.gitignore` or a license).